gitjuba/javascript-roguelike/LOG.md

 - input keys (u, i, o, ...)

 The last item could probably be abstracted away, and the movement inputs to the actual game would simply be directions.

+## 2022-09-15

+Goal IV done.
+What to do next?
+Perhaps adding some traditional roguelike elements?
+Let's have a break first.